Deltares/iMOD-Documentation/_sources/python_index.rst.txt

 * `iMOD-WQ <https://oss.deltares.nl/web/imod>`__, which integrates SEAWAT (density-dependent groundwater flow) and MT3DMS (multi-species reactive transport calculations)

 Documentation: https://deltares.gitlab.io/imod/imod-python
+This documentation includes a section "How do I" which can be used for common data conversions in imod-python or xarray.
+This section will be regular updated based on the different questions of users.

 Source code: https://gitlab.com/deltares/imod/imod-python